-This a future event - undertaking to report in statement in Section 4.4 (Regulatory and industry compliance) - STS Statements - §(g) on page 128-129.
+An undertaking to report is contained in statement in Section 4.4 (Regulatory and industry compliance) - STS-securitisation - §(u).

 This criterion requires notification to investors of events occurring in the future.
 Therefore, this criterion is a future event criterion.
 In other words, it cannot be either met or failed at the outset of the transaction.
 But if, at a later stage, it is not met, then the Originator will need to inform ESMA and the STS status of the securitisation will be lost.
 Therefore, as a technical matter, this criterion is not applicable at the closing of a transaction.